Best Japanese Milk Bread Dinner Rolls with Tangzhong and a Bread Machine

 As an Amazon Associate, I earn from qualifying purchases.

 Don’t worry.
-The directions will tell you how to mix, knead, and allow the dough to rise in a bread machine.
+The following directions and pictures will show you how to mix, knead, and allow the dough to rise in a bread machine.
 Shape the dough by hand, let it rise, and bake in a conventional oven.
 It’s a hands-off way to mix and knead your dough.
 For those of you who like to play with your dough, you still get to shape them by hand.
 It’s easy with my method.

 This Japanese technique cooks a small percentage of the flour and liquid (water or milk) in a yeast recipe very briefly before combining the resulting thick slurry with the remaining ingredients.”